filecoin-project/lotus-docs/content/en/lotus/manage/chain-management.md

 ## Compaction

 Compaction works transactionally with the following algorithm:

-- We prepare a transaction, whereby all i/o referenced objects through the API are tracked.
+- We prepare a transaction whereby all i/o referenced objects through the API are tracked.
-- We walk the chain and mark reachable objects, keeping 4 finalities of state roots and messages and all headers all the way to genesis.
+- We walk the chain and mark reachable objects, keeping four finalities of state roots and messages and all headers all the way to genesis.
 - Once the chain walk is complete, we begin full transaction protection with concurrent marking; we walk and mark all references created during the chain walk.
-On the same time, all I/O through the API concurrently marks objects as live references.
+At the same time, all I/O through the API concurrently marks objects as live references.
-- We collect cold objects by iterating through the hotstore and checking the mark set; if an object is not marked, then it is candidate for purge.
+- We collect cold objects by iterating through the hotstore and checking the mark set; if an object is not marked, then it is a candidate for purge.
 - When running with a coldstore, we next copy all cold objects to the coldstore.
-- At this point we are ready to begin purging
+- At this point, we are ready to begin purging
-- We then end the transaction and compact/gc the hotstore.
+- We then end the transaction and compact/garbage collect the hotstore.

 ## Cold Store Garbage Collection